Health A to Z Last updated on 2021-02-26 20:51:30

 What Are Gallstones?
 Causes, Symptoms & Treatment

-- Dr. Agnes Joseph
+- Dr. Abhishtita Mudunuri

 - 3 Min Read

 Often an overlooked organ in the digestive system, the gallbladder must function optimally to aid toxin removal and dissolve harmful chemicals.
 The gallbladder is a small organ located just below the liver, and it holds and releases bile into the small intestine.
 It also releases the bile daily to allow fresh input from the liver.
 You might remain unaware of the existence of your gallbladder until you get gallstones–these may be minute, or larger than lemons.
 They may cause a lot of pain and even impede the digestive process.
 While it is better to prevent the formation of gallstones, there are ways to deal with them even if you develop gallstones despite your best efforts.

-Gallstones are hardened deposits of digestive fluid.
+What are gallstones?Gallstones are hardened deposits of digestive fluid.
 They are formed in the liver and stored in the gallbladder for different reasons.
 Some gallstones are no bigger than a pinhead, while others may be as large as golf balls.
 While you may have just one gallstone that sits in the gallbladder without making its presence felt, you might also develop multiple gallstones that block the bile ducts and cause severe pain.

-They don’t cause any distress and you might not even know that you have them.
+Are they painful?They don’t cause any distress and you might not even know that you have them.
 But if the stone lodges in a duct, it can cause intense pain, fever, bile duct infection, and jaundice.
 You will feel rapidly advancing pain in the upper right abdomen, or just below the breastbone.
 Along with pain, you might also feel nauseated and unable to keep your food down.
 If the gallstone is small enough, it can pass out of the bile duct and into the intestine, from where it is removed from the body via excretion.
 However, you might feel the gallstone passing through the intestine at certain points, and this can be painful.